 Upon graduation, our students join the Broad alumni network of over 80,000 business and community leaders in all 50 states and 88 countries.
 They go on to inspire teams, drive innovation and make business happen.

 Undergraduate students in the Broad College of Business have choices.
 With seven business majors and nine business minors from which to select, Broad empowers students to tailor their business education to their specific interests and career goals.Learn More

 Students completing undergraduate programs in the Eli Broad College of Business receive a bachelor of arts degree.
 Broad undergraduate students are required to complete a core curriculum that exposes them to diverse subjects and develops well-rounded foundational business knowledge.Learn More

 Enrollment in the Broad College of Business is limited, and admission to the Broad College is competitive.
 Students with a strong work ethic, demonstrated scholarship and leadership abilities are encouraged to apply.

 Admission is a two-step process: students must apply first to the Broad College, then to their intended major.Learn More

 The Broad career management team supports all business-interested students of all majors from freshman year through graduation.
 They are a full-service center dedicated to career coaching, career education and ultimately, Spartans transforming from successful students into successful alumni.Learn More

 Reach your maximum academic potential while utilizing the academic support offered by Michigan State and the Eli Broad College of Business.
 We offer a host of free support services—individual and group peer tutoring, and academic skills workshops—as well as space to gather and study with peers.Learn More

-Academic advisors in the Broad College are coordinators of the undergraduate experience.
-They provide critical information about academic programs and degree requirements, study abroad and leadership development, major choices and career options, policies and procedures, and campus resources.
+Broad College academic advisors in the office of Undergraduate Academic Services (UAS) are coordinators of the business undergraduate experience.
+They provide critical information about academic programs and degree requirements, study abroad, leadership development, major choices, career options, policies and procedures and campus resources.